onzfonz/comp227/src/content/6/en/part6d.md

 export default Notes
 ````

-The *connect* function can be used for transforming "regular" React components so that the state of the Redux store can be "mapped" into the component's props.
+The `connect` function can be used for transforming "regular" React components so that the state of the Redux store can be "mapped" into the component's props.

-Let's first use the connect function to transform our <i>Notes</i> component into a <i>connected component</i>:
+Let's first use the `connect` function to transform our `Notes` component into a **connected component**:

 ```js
 import { connect } from 'react-redux' // highlight-line